 Basketball became a popular girls’ sport by the end of the nineteenth century.
 Wearing heavy woolen uniforms, girls played half-court basketball.
 (See Image 6.)
 The six players were separated by the half-court line.
-The center and two forwards played on one end of the court and three guards on the other end.
+The center and two forwards of each team played on one end of the court and three guards (guarding the other team’s forwards) on the other end.
 Players were allowed to dribble only twice before passing.
 The coach was not allowed to speak to the players except between quarters.
 Only the ball (and the referees) could cross the center line.
 The rules of half-court basketball were developed at a time when strenuous exercise was thought to be dangerous for girls.

 Girls played basketball in North Dakota from the 1890s on.
 In the beginning, there were only a few teams.
 The girls’ basketball team at the University of North Dakota often played local high school teams because neither the university team, nor the high school teams could afford to transport students very far.
 Perhaps competition between the university and the high schools explains why basketball was most popular among schools in the northeastern part of the state for many years.

 High school girls’ teams had to share the gym with the boys for both practice and games.
 In many schools, girls practiced for one hour after school on Tuesdays and Thursdays while boys practiced on Mondays and Wednesdays.
 The luckiest students had basketball hoops at home or in the town playgrounds for extra practices.